 The signs are up, the emails are going out – Open Enrollment is fast approaching.

-If you’re an employee you’re likely thinking that this means more money will be taken out of your paycheck; you will have to go and sit through a long meeting which will tell you all about the changes to your plan and you usually leave feeling more confused than before.
-If you’re an employer, you are thinking about those employees that may be sitting in front of you at the meeting with glazed eyes, or panic-stricken faces.
+If you’re an employee, you’re likely thinking that this means more money will be taken out of your paycheck; you will have to go and sit through a long meeting that will tell you all about the changes to your plan and you usually leave feeling more confused than before.
+If you’re an employer, you are thinking about employees sitting in front of you at the meeting with glazed eyes or panic-stricken faces.